FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 8. Practical Insights for Formulators

-Buchu mercaptan is valued for its ability to impart a unique blackcurrant-like note, making it a powerful tool in both flavor and fragrance formulations.
-It synergizes well with other fruity and tropical notes but can easily overpower a composition if not used judiciously.
-Common pitfalls include overuse, leading to an undesirable sulfurous character.
-It is often under-utilized due to its potent nature and the challenges in balancing its impact.
+Buchu mercaptan is valued for its ability to impart a distinctive blackcurrant note, making it a powerful tool in both flavor and fragrance formulations.
+It synergizes well with other fruity and green notes, enhancing the overall complexity and realism of the product.
+Common pitfalls include overuse, leading to an overpowering sulfurous character, and stability issues related to oxidation.
+Formulators should carefully balance its concentration to achieve the desired sensory impact without overwhelming the formulation.

 Citation hooks: FlavScents; industry practice